 Controlled Substances Act

-As such, memoranda issued in October 2009 and June 2011 by the U.S. Department of Justice (“DOJ”) represented former administrations’ enforcement stance.
-The first memorandum was known as the “Ogden Memo.”
-First, the memoranda made clear that the DOJ “is committed to the enforcement of the Controlled Substances Act in all States,” particularly those that “have enacted laws authorizing the medical use of marijuana.”
-However, the DOJ noted it would be “efficient and rational [in] use of its limited investigative and prosecutorial resources.”
+As such, memoranda issued in October 2009 and June 2011 by the U.S. Department of Justice “DOJ” represented former administrations’ enforcement stance.
+The initial memorandum was known as the “Ogden Memo.”
+First, the Ogden Memo made clear that the DOJ “is committed to the enforcement of the Controlled Substances Act in all States,” particularly those that “have enacted laws authorizing the medical use of marijuana.”
+However, the DOJ noted it would be “making efficient and rational use of its limited investigative and prosecutorial resources.”
 Accordingly, the memoranda outlined that the DOJ’s core priorities would be to pursue the prosecution of “significant traffickers of illegal drugs, including marijuana, and the disruption of illegal drug manufacturing and trafficking networks” and to leave alone “individuals whose actions are in clear and unambiguous compliance with existing state laws providing for the medical use of marijuana.”
 The DOJ noted it would rely on local authorities to regulate and enforce state laws authorizing medical marijuana activity.

 In August 2013, after Colorado and Washington enacted laws authorizing the recreational use of marijuana, the DOJ issued another memorandum to provide guidance concerning marijuana enforcement under the CSA.
 This was known as the “Cole Memo.”
 Once again, it noted that while marijuana remains illegal under federal law, the federal government would continue to rely on state and local law enforcement agencies to address marijuana activity in accordance with its own state laws; and, it would step “in to enforce the CSA only when the use, possession, cultivation, or distribution of marijuana has threatened to cause one of the [eight] harms” it has delineated as enforcement priorities important to the federal government (e.g., preventing the distribution of marijuana to minors; preventing revenue from the sale of marijuana from going to criminal enterprises, gangs, and cartels; preventing the diversion of marijuana from states where it is legal under state law in some form to other states; preventing state-authorized marijuana activity from being used as a cover or pretext for the trafficking of other illegal drugs or other illegal activity).

-Congress boosted the effect of the Ogden and Cole memos by passing the Rohrbacher-Farr Amendment in May 2014.
+The US House boosted the effect of the Ogden and Cole memos by passing the Rohrabacher-Farr Amendment in May 2014.
 That act prohibited DOJ from expending any funds for enforcement of laws in states where marijuana was becoming legal for medical purposes.
 The amendment was renewed on an annual basis.
-It is now known as the Rohrbacher-Blumenauer amendment and has been approved through September 2018 as part of an emergency omnibus spending bill.
+It is now known as the Rohrabacher-Blumenauer amendment and has been approved through September 30, 2019 as part of the 2019 spending bill.

-Although DOJ has not replaced the Ogden and Cole memos with any announced policy, recently, the U.S. Attorney for Massachusetts has announced a policy to focus prosecutions on overproduction, diversion of products into different markets, targeted distribution to minors, and organized crime.
-While this does not inoculate state-legal cannabis businesses, this policy coupled with the Rohrbacher-Blumenauer Amendment brings some comfort to compliant, state-licensed cannabis operations.
+Although DOJ has not replaced the Ogden and Cole memos with any announced policy, recently, the U.S. Attorney General stated his preference for a more “hands-off” states-rights approach to enforcement.
+He is currently reviewing a proposal under the proposed Strengthening the Tenth Amendment Through Entrusting States (STATES) Act to let states regulate marijuana business and consumption.
+While this does not inoculate state-legalized cannabis businesses, this policy coupled with the Rohrbacher-Blumenauer Amendment brings some comfort to compliant, state-licensed cannabis operations.